CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-promtail/configure-promtail.md

 ---
-title: "Configure Grafana"
+title: "Configure Promtail"
-linkTitle: "Configure Grafana"
+linkTitle: "Configure Promtail"
-description: "Information about Configuring Grafana on the Web Application Server."
+description: "Information about Configuring Promtail on the Application Server(s)."
 weight: 20
 ---

 # {{< param title >}}

-This guide describes how to configure Grafana on the Web Application Server.
+This guide describes how to configure Promtail on the Application Server(s).

 ## Log-in and Change the Password